chrisglein/chrisglein.github.io/heist/rules.md

 <mark>TODO: Add visual aid for different test types</mark>

+The testing player anounces their current skill rating and the target number to all players.

 ### 2. GET HELP
-Each nont-testing player has an opportunity to bet on the outcome of the testing player's upcoming test.
+Each non-testing player has an opportunity to bet on the outcome of the testing player's upcoming test.
 They must choose to either **Assist** or **Abstain**.
 Each non-testing player will hold zero or more of their player chips in a closed fist.
-The testing player will call on all other players to reveal what's in thier hands simultaneously.
+The testing player will call on players to reveal what's in thier hands simultaneously.

 Any player who reveals one or more player chips is considered to be an **assisting player**.
-The revealed player chips are put in front of the testing player to make it clear who is assisting.
+The revealed player chips are left in front of the assisting players until the test is resolved.

-#### Resolve an Assist effect
 If the <span class="assist">Assist</span> deck is empty, shuffle the <span class="assist">Assist</span> discard pile into a face-down deck.

-If there is *at least one* assisting player, the testing player reveals the top card of the <span class="assist">Assist</span> deck and places it in front of them.
+If there is *at least one* assisting player, the testing player reveals the top card of the <span class="assist">Assist</span> deck.

 <img class="card" alt="assist card" style="max-width: 150px" src="new-rulebook/assist.png"/>

 <span class="assist">Assist</span> cards may modify the test result with a number modifier (indicated in a circle).
 They may also have other effects.
 These effects are all resolved now, _prior_ to drawing chips for the test.
 The text is read from the perspective of the testing player.
 Any choices the testing player must make must be made now.
 After resolving the effects, leave the <span class="assist">Assist</span> card in front of the testing player until the test is resolved.

 ### 3. DRAW CHIPS
-Draw 2 chips from the bag and without looking at them place them on the table.
+The testing player draws 2 chips from the bag and without looking at them places them on the table.

-If a player chip is revealed, treat it as a +1 and draw another chip from the bag.
+If a player chip is revealed, leave it there and draw another chip from the bag.

 At times you may need to draw a chip when there are no chips remaining in the bag.
 When this happens, return all chips from the play area _except the ones already drawn for this test_ to the bag.
 Then proceed drawing.